 The method is based on tumor biopsies during surgery - tissue samples are processed, and implanted under the skin of a few mice.

-In his research studies Eynarsdottir tumor growth in animal models, and check how they respond to various cancer treatments .
-The experiments take from several weeks to several months, depending on the rate of tumor growth.
+In his research studies Eynarsdottir tumor growth in animal models, and check how they respond to various cancer treatments.
+The experiments take from several weeks to several months depending on the growth rate of the tumor.

-"This method has not been used in the Swedish health care, but we have decided to carry out experiments to show that it works and can be used in the future if necessary," - said Boris O. Eynarsdottir.
+"This method has not been used in the Swedish health care, but we have decided to carry out experiments to show that it works and, if necessary, can be used in the future", - said Boris O. Eynarsdottir.

 According Eynarsdottir, the advantage lies in the fact that one and the same drug tested on mice implanted with tumor tissues of different patients.
 In an additional study, 33 people responded to the anti-cancer agent Karonudib, who recently designed the Karolinska Institute in Sweden.

 Experiments have shown that two thirds of the samples of the patients responded to treatment.
 The question was what they had in common - like DNA metabolism, protein expression, or other factor.
 Such knowledge will better predict when a patient will be able to destroy cancer cells.